 A winding uphill entrance leads you into the park, which was originally classed as a National Monument in 1929 before being upgraded to national park status in 1971.
 In the ‘Windows Section’, Balanced Rock stands out like a defiant fist punching for freedom amidst gloomy clouds.
 A random collection of fins in the distance is common as you drive on, quickly losing the desire to take photos in favour of just absorbing what you are seeing.

 The Cove of Caves looks like it would have been a suitable ‘home’ area for the humans who occupied this park 10,000 years ago.
-Don’t judge people pulling an inevitable “Stayin’ Alive” pose at the Turret Arch – it’s rude to point a finger.
-In this section you also have the North and South Windows, popular with climbers (experience being optional…)
+As you drive on through the park, it’s fascinating to consider how long these fragile looking structures have stood.

 Upon arrival in the Devils Garden section in the north of the park, the sun decided to come out.
 First up was Tunnel arch, with the hole’s shape so seemingly symmetrical that it’s easy to imagine someone coming out at night to sand down its edges.

 See that tiny green figure to the right underneath Pine Tree arch?
-That’s me, not a tree.
+That’s not a tree, but me in fact.
 Try not to step on a cactus or make the ants angry as you tread the sandy paths after it.
-There’s a great place for sand jumps nearby.

 The most popular arch in the Devils Garden section is Landscape Arch, which boasts the title of longest recorded arch in the park (if not the world?) with a measurement of 93m across.
 Its thin frame has formed from three separate occasions since 1991 of sandstone falling away.
 Who knows how long it will hold together?